Redemption Of Pets (ROP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Redemption Of Pets Historical Price

-According to the latest data gathered on Redemption Of Pets live price page, the current price of Redemption Of Pets is 0.158945USD.
-The circulating supply of Redemption Of Pets(ROP) is 1.00M ROP , giving it a market capitalization of $158.95K.
+According to the latest data gathered on Redemption Of Pets live price page, the current price of Redemption Of Pets is 0.074693USD.
+The circulating supply of Redemption Of Pets(ROP) is 1.00M ROP , giving it a market capitalization of $74.69K.

 The Redemption Of Pets Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ROP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.